Who are we?

 - Sign off Death Grants and Christmas Grants

 How do we work?

-Hardship cases and advice:
+Hardship cases and advice

 The BFC member is contacted by member.
 The BFC member arranges to meet the member to discuss the issue and complete paperwork The case is then discussed confidentiality within the committee.
 A consensus is reached after discussion.
 The outcome may be favourable or unfavourable.
-On occasions the Rep is asked to go and seek more information so that the Committee can have a clear view of the difficulty and the commitment that the Committee may
+On occasions the Rep is asked to go and seek more information so that the Committee can have a clear view of the difficulty and the commitment that the Committee may be taking on.

 The BFC Rep will usually then contacts the member to pass on the decision.
 A letter often follows from Head Office to the member.

 The BFC oversees death grants for INTO members and their spouses.
-A 4,000 Euro is available to help with funeral costs in the event of a member’s death.
+A 4,000 Euro grant is available to help with funeral costs in the event of a member’s death.
 A 2,000 Euro grant is payable in the event of the death of a member’s spouse.
 To claim the grant a form is requested from and returned to the BFC Rep for authorisation.

-Attendance at meetings:
+Attendance at meetings